The Story of a Liver Tumor

 In the next set of scans, we see the before and after MRI scans.
 The outcome of this case was great — the tumor had a complete response to the chemo treatment!

 This procedure is just one of many IR procedures that ARA interventional radiologists do many times a day.
 Other common procedures include varicose vein ablation, a number of focused cancer treatments, uterine fibroid treatment, aneurysm treatments and much more.
 Come see what we are about and join the revolution.
-For additional information on interventional radiology, please see our website at https://www.ausrad.com/exams-and-services/interventional-radiology/.
+Discover more about interventional radiology.